 Self Care Aware: Joining up Self Care in the NHS – 2007

 JUSC is a strategy to improve the interface between primary care and the community.
 This will ensure that service demand is efficiently managed, actively supporting the individual’s own ability to combine self care, when possible, with primary care, when needed.

-This report summarises a national consumer survey, carried out by independent research organisation NOP World in May 2005, into people’s experience of everyday ailments and health conditions – such as colds, headaches, allergies, indigestion and muscle aches – and how they deal with them.
+A national consumer survey into people’s experience of everyday ailments and health conditions such as colds, headaches, allergies, indigestion and muscle aches, and how they deal with them.

-The findings offer a fascinating insight into how we manage our everyday health and, in particular, show our strong preference for looking after ourselves as far as we can.
+The findings offer a fascinating insight into how we manage our everyday health and in particular our preference for looking after ourselves as far as we can.